 - Use verbs and adverbs (action words) rather than nouns

-Believe it or not, there is science behind writing effective titles, and the best titles also use very specific action words.
+Believe it or not, there is a science behind writing effective titles, and the best titles also use particular action words.

 But, here's the thing: If we're going to revise our title, it needs to specifically address the keyword for which we are trying to rank.

 In our case, the keyword is “what is corporate America.”
 We could revise the title, so it more directly answers that question, like: